Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Dirac Equation for Particle in Static Electric Field,

-Statements done above seem obvious except the case, which I shall consider below in Subsect. \ref{DistrChsupershort}, when polarization of the vacuum may result in a negative dielectric permittivity and attraction is replaced by repulsion. \\
+Statements done above seem obvious except the case, which I shall consider below in Section \ref{DistrChsupershort}, when polarization of the vacuum may result in a negative dielectric permittivity and attraction is replaced by repulsion.

-\subsection{Exact solution for electron in Coulomb field of point-like center}
+\subsection{Exact Solution for Electron in Coulomb Field of Point-Like Center}